-“Egil,” Devikra began, reaching for Roman’s free hand.
+“Egil,” Devikra began, reaching for Roman.
 Roman drew back.
-He could hear his heartbeat in his ears, picking up the closer Devikra got.
-He shook with the exertion of staying calm, of keeping that dark side of him from taking over.
-It always happened when he lost control like this— and he couldn’t lose control in front of Devikra.
+His heartbeat pounded in his ears, picking up the closer Devikra got.
+He shook with the strain of keeping calm, of keeping that dark side of him from taking over.
+He couldn’t lose in front of Devikra.
 Not again.

-“Don’t touch me,” Roman said.
-He closed his eyes, afraid of what Devikra and Leandros would see if he opened them.
+“Don’t touch me,” Roman told Devikra.
+He closed his eyes, afraid of what Devikra and Leandros might see if he opened them.

 “Egil, please, hasn’t it been long enough?
 How many apologies do I have to give?”